Human Resources

 Modified Work Schedule

 An approved long-term work schedule where the employee works outside of the department's schedule during the normal operating hours, but works an agreed-to and set schedule, while still working the total number of assigned work hours within a workweek (i.e., a modified work schedule does not impact full-time equivalent (FTE) status).
 A modified work schedule is different from a flexible work schedule in that a modified work schedule is a set schedule and does not vary from week-to-week.
-Examples of a modified work schedule could include, but are not limited to, allowing the employee to: (a) start and end their workday earlier or later than the department's normal operating hours; (b) leave work early and make-up time in the evening; or (c) start work early and have an expanded lunch hour to exercise or attend a class.
+Examples of a modified work schedule could include, but are not limited to, allowing the employee to: (a) start and end their workday earlier or later than the department's normal operating hours; (b) leave work early and make-up time in the evening (at work); or (c) start work early and have an expanded lunch hour to exercise or attend a class.

 Reduced Time